mikmanzato/yabt/README.md

 #### Directory dump job

-Dumps a local directory into a *.tar.gz* file.
+Stores all files from a local directory into a *.tar.bz2* file.

+Directories are dumped using the `tar` command which is generally available on any GNU/Linux installation. `bzip2` is also required for compression of the resulting dumps.

 Configuration file: